Did L. Frank Baum’s 1880s oil business inspire the Tin Man?

 L. (Lyman) Frank Baum was born in Chittenango, New York, on May 15, 1856, the seventh of nine children of Cynthia Stanton and Benjamin Ward Baum — one of only five of the children to survive into adulthood.

-In 1860, just one year after America’s first commercial oil discovery, Benjamin Ward Baum closed the family barrel-making business to risk his fortunes in the western Pennsylvania oilfields.
+In 1860, just one year after America’s first commercial oil discovery, Benjamin Ward Baum closed the family barrel-making business to risk his fortune in the western Pennsylvania oilfields.
 “Frankie” was then only four and a half years old.
 Productive oil wells drilled near Titusville and Cherry Tree Run would bring his enterprising father great wealth.

 “Benjamin recognized a splendid opportunity and joined the crowds who moved in to exploit the oilfields and develop the area.
 A hundred new wells were drilled every month, ingenious mechanical contrivances were invented, towns and cities were built,” wrote Katharine M. Rogers in her 2002 book L. Frank Baum, Creator of Oz: A Biography.